apathriel/cds-lang-analytics/assignments/environmental_impact_analysis/README.md

 ### 🖥️ Hardware
 All the emission benchmarks were generated from running the projects on my laptop, a Clevo NP50DB model.
 Please see an overview of the detected parameters from codecarbon below:
-**NB**: None of the scripts included functionality for running on the system GPU, beyond any default settings from the modules.
+**NB**: None of the scripts included functionality for running on the system GPU, beyond any default settings from the modules. `gpu_ids` was set to `None`, to prevent codecarbon from calculating GPU power as well. `tracking_mode` was set to `process`, in an attempt to isolate the CO$_2$eq emissions from the projects.
 | CPU | Intel(R) Core(TM) i5-10300H CPU @ 2.50GHz |
 |-----|-------------------------------------------|
 | RAM | 7.790576934814453 GB                      |